breard-r/chromesoul/README.md

 ### How do I install this app?
 Go to the [Chromesoul's Chrome Web Store page](https://chrome.google.com/webstore/detail/chromesoul/kfognoohapdknjapfhcmpaobigmemphe) and click the "Add to Chrome" button.

-### How do I install Chromesoul's git version?
-You should use the version from the Chrome Web Store, however, if you really wish to install the git version:
-* Download it (aka: clone the git repository)
-* Use the developer mode
-* Click on "Load unpackaged extension..." and select the chromesoul directory

 ### How do I start chromesoul?
 Just like any other app:
 * open a new tab (Ctrl + T)
-* click on the "apps" tab if necessary (have a look at the bottom of the page)
+* if necessary, click on the "apps" tab (have a look at the bottom of the page)
 * click on "chromesoul"

 ### Why do I have to enter my password on every different chrome?
 Isn't it shared?